cyprus327/Fraglib/Tutorial.md

 You may have noticed that in this code I use u.Width and u.Height instead of FL.Width and FL.Height.
 Using FL.Width/Height would work perfectly here, however there is a slight performance gain when using u.Width/Height instead.
 The same thing goes for u.Time instead of FL.ElapsedTime, except there is a quite noticeable performance difference here.

-Let's end the PerPixel segment with a cooler looking shader, how about an RGB spinning pinwheel?
+Let's end the PerPixel segment with a cooler looking shader, how about a spinning pinwheel?

-Step 1) Building off the last example, get the uv coordinates.
+**Step 1)** Building off the last example, get the uv coordinates.
 ```csharp
 float uvx = (float)x / u.Width, uvy = (float)y / u.Height;
 ```

-Step 2) Define some constants for the pinwheel.
+**Step 2)** Define some constants for the pinwheel.
 ```csharp
 const float radius = 0.4f;
 const float centerX = 0.5f;
 const float centerY = 0.5f;
 ```

-Step 3) Calculate the distance from the current pixel to the center of the pattern and the angle from the current pixel relative to the center of the pattern.
+**Step 3)** Calculate the distance from the current pixel to the center of the pattern and the angle from the current pixel relative to the center of the pattern.
 ```csharp
 float distance = (float)Math.Sqrt((uvx - centerX) * (uvx - centerX) + (uvy - centerY) * (uvy - centerY));
 float angle = (float)Math.Atan2(uvx - centerX, uvy - centerY);
 ```

-Step 4) Color based on angle and time to make the pinwheel spin
+**Step 4)** Color based on angle and time to make the pinwheel spin
 ```csharp
 float r = MathF.Sin(u.Time + angle);
 float g = MathF.Sin(u.Time + angle + 2);
 float b = MathF.Sin(u.Time + angle + 4);
 ```

-Step 5) Return based on the distance
+**Step 5)** Return based on the distance
 ```csharp
 return distance >= radius ?
 FL.Black : FL.NewColor(r, g, b);
 ```